bur-buru/dotfiles/README.md

 # dotfiles
-dot files of the gods
+dotfiles of the gods

+clone repo to ~/git/dotfiles
+run 'create-symlinks.sh'